POLICY LL1: Centre of Town Renewal

 - Development should celebrate and make the most of its special historic character, reusing old buildings and with heritage informing the design of new ones.

-- Leighton Buzzard Town Centre will be a real community hub for a friendly town, creating spaces for people to come together in and providing vital local services.
+- Leighton Buzzard Town Centre will be a community hub for a friendly town, creating spaces for people to come together in and providing vital local services.

 - Actively nurture creativity with affordable spaces for creative expression.